-The St Clair Power Plant (SCPP) located at 4901 Pointe Drive in East China Township, Michigan, employs the use of six (6) coal-fired boilers (Units 1-4, 6, and 7).
-Units 1-4 each have Babcock and Wilcox boilers capable of producing 1,070,000 pounds per hour of steam.
-Units 1 and 4 are equipped with General Electric turbine generators each with a nominally rated capability of 167 megawatts (MW).
+The St Clair Power Plant (SCPP) located at 4901 Pointe Drive in East China Township, Michigan, employs the use of five (5) coal-fired boilers (Units 1-3, 6, and 7).
+Units 1-3 each have Babcock and Wilcox boilers capable of producing 1,070,000 pounds per hour of steam.
+Unit 1 is equipped with a General Electric turbine generator with a nominally rated capability of 167 megawatts (MW).
 Units 2 and 3 have Allis Chalmers turbine generators each with a nominally rated capability of 170 MW.
 Units 6 and 7 have Combustion Engineering boilers capable of producing 2,100,000 and 3,580,000 pounds of steam per hour respectively.
 The turbine generators on each unit were manufactured by Westinghouse and have a nominally rated capability of 325 and 500 megawatts respectively.